kevintruong/til/C-Programming.md

 * Add your favorite resources here

-# Crash Course Intro to C
+# Crash course intro to C

 *Warning new page* Please fix typos and formatting mistakes for me and add useful links too.*